dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/video-frame-listener.md

 noTitleIndex: true
 ---

-# DSVideoFrameListener
+# VideoFrameListener

-The `DSVideoFrameListener` protocol includes methods for monitoring the camera state.
+The `VideoFrameListener` protocol includes methods for monitoring the camera state.

 ## Definition